Research

 Objectives

-Improving qualitative and quantitative methods to assess large-scale social media text data
+Applying qualitative and quantitative methods to assess large-scale text data

 Conceptualising and measuring social concepts